erri120/erri120.github.io/source/_posts/2020-12-19-Creating-a-GitHub-Actions-Release-Pipeline-for-NET-Core-3-1-NET-5.md

 }
 ```

 You can see that we make heavy use of the environment variables we previously declared which keeps this code clean and reuseable.
-Going over some arguments for the `dotnet` commands, we supply the path the project, set the configuration and framework and publish the project for runtime `-r "${1}"` to the folder `-o "out/${1}"`.
+Going over some arguments for the `dotnet` commands, we supply the path of the project, set the configuration and framework and publish the project for runtime `-r "${1}"` to the folder `-o "out/${1}"`.
 The arguments `-p:PublishSingleFile=true` and `-p:PublishTrimmed=true` are optional, I recommend reading up on those in the docs: [dotnet publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) and deciding if you want to use them or not.
 The `--no-restore` makes sure that `dotnet publish` does not restore the dependencies.
-I added an explicit `dotnet restore` call before because `dotnet publish` did not successfully restore all dependencies.
+I added an explicit `dotnet restore` call because `dotnet publish` did not successfully restore all dependencies when I tested this.

 Since we build the project multiple times, I recommend cleaning up the output directory before each build.
 I have run into some issues before when building for different runtimes without cleaning the output directory so a simple command will prevent that from happening again.